didmar/didmar.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-# subtitle: Hi, I'm a freelance software & data engineer with a PhD in AI.
+# subtitle: Hi, I'm a freelance software & data engineer with a Ph.D. in AI.

 profile:
   align: right